European stocks recoup losses after ECB hikes rate as expected

-An index of euro zone stocks ended the day down 0.1%.
-It had shed as much as 1.2% before the ECB’s policy decision.
+An index of euro zone stocks ended the day down 0.1 percent.
+It had shed as much as 1.2 percent before the ECB’s policy decision.

-The bloc’s lenders outperformed with a 0.6% gain after the ECB cut subsidies it provides to banks through cheap loans called Targeted Longer-Term Refinancing Operations (TLTRO), which analysts said was not as bad as feared.
+The bloc’s lenders outperformed with a 0.6 percent gain after the ECB cut subsidies it provides to banks through cheap loans called Targeted Longer-Term Refinancing Operations (TLTRO), which analysts said was not as bad as feared.

-The central bank raised its deposit rate by 75 basis points to 1.5% and put the reduction of its bloated balance sheet on the agenda, but said “substantial” progress had already been made in its bid to fight off a historic surge in inflation.
+The central bank raised its deposit rate by 75 basis points to 1.5 percent and put the reduction of its bloated balance sheet on the agenda, but said “substantial” progress had already been made in its bid to fight off a historic surge in inflation.

 “The ECB is living on the edge of a dovish pivot.
 It’s clear that this is a central bank that wants to front-load rate hikes to control inflation,” said Viraj Patel, global macro strategist at Vanda Research in London.